Stellar 7

-Stellar 7 is a first-person shooter tank simulation video game based on the arcade game Battlezone in which the player assumes the role of a futuristic tank pilot.
-The game was originally created by Damon Slye for the Apple II and Commodore 64 in 1983.
-It was followed by three sequels, Arcticfox (1986), Nova 9: The Return of Gir Draxon (1991), and Stellar 7: Draxon's Revenge (1993), and was remade in the early 1990s for the 16-bit computers.
+Stellar 7 is a first-person tank simulation video game based on the 1980s arcade game Battlezone in which the player assumes the role of a futuristic tank pilot.
+The game was created by Damon Slye for the Apple II and Commodore 64 in 1983, then remade in the early 1990s for MS-DOS, Amiga, and Classic Mac OS.
+There are three sequels: Arcticfox (1986), Nova 9: The Return of Gir Draxon (1991), and Stellar 7: Draxon's Revenge (1993).

 Gameplay

 The player's tank, the Raven, has a front-facing cannon with an unlimited supply of bullets.
 The cannon can fire up to two shots at a time.
 The tank also has a cloaking device that, when triggered, would render it invisible to enemies for about a minute.
 Gauges on the right side of the screen indicate the amount of shields and power remaining.
 The tank starts with enough power to cloak twice, and power slowly trickles away as the time passes.
 The game ends when either shields or power runs out.

-Each of the seven levels represents a different star system (hence the title).
+Each of the seven levels represents a different star system (hence the title of the game).
 The player's objective is to get to the last level and defeat the enemy boss, Gir Draxon.
 Each level is depicted as a nearly featureless plane dotted by geometric obstacles—some indestructible and most not—and various enemies.
 After the player destroys a certain number of enemies, a warp link will appear that provides a gateway to the next level.

 Special power-ups can be accessed by pressing the tab key to toggle between the different icons at the bottom left of the screen and then pushing enter, or simply by pushing the letter key corresponding to the desired icon.
 The icon for the chosen item will turn purple while activated.
 Each power-up is represented by a certain symbol and can be used up to three times throughout the game, depending on the difficulty setting.

-The later DOS / PC version of this game was somewhat different.
-The graphics were more advanced and rendered in a full range of colors for the time, as were the more complex world background paintings.
-Also, the cloaking device was not integrated into the tank and did not end the game or destroy the tank when it ended.
-Each world also was guarded by a boss that had to be defeated before the warp-link to the next level would appear.
-Most of the bosses were not particularly complicated compared to the sequel (Nova 9), but they presented a reasonable challenge for the time.
-The power-up system also worked differently.
-By killing 3 of specific enemy types, a power-up would get dropped, which would then activate when touched; different enemies produced different power-ups following this system.
-Finally, the game had a "Continue" feature, vs simply ending when the tank was destroyed.
-Other differences may have existed between the enemy types and behaviors; the same applies to power-ups.
+The MS-DOS version of this game is somewhat different.
+The graphics are more advanced and rendered in a full range of colors, and has more complex world background paintings.
+Also, the cloaking device is not integrated into the tank and does not end the game or destroys the tank when it ends.
+Each world is guarded by a boss that must be defeated before the warp-link to the next level appears.
+Most of the bosses are not particularly complicated compared to the sequel (Nova 9), but they present a reasonable challenge for the time.
+The power-up system also works differently.
+By killing three of specific enemy types, a power-up will drop, and then activate when touched; different enemies produce different power-ups following this system.
+Finally, the game has a "Continue" feature, as opposed to simply ending when the tank is destroyed.
+Other differences exist between the enemy types and behaviors and the same applies to power-ups.